e-picas/wp-template-hierarchy-everywhere/README.md

 1. Activate the plugin through the 'Plugins' screen in WordPress
 1. You're done

-You can also embed a standalone version of this library in a plugin or a theme (a simple test will avoid multi-loading).
+You can also embed a standalone version of this library in a plugin or a theme (internal tests will avoid multi-loading).

 NOTE - For those who are [Composer](http://getcomposer.org/) users, the package is registered as `picas/wp-template-hierarchy-everywhere`.